lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 end
 {% endhighlight %}

-The <code>Task.all</code> is a similar to an ActiveRecord "find all" method.
+The `Task.all` is a similar to an ActiveRecord "find all" method.
 It will call the API and retrieve the user's tasks and call the block, passing the tasks to it to do something with them (ie: populating a list).

-To put this code in good use, we'll add some lines to the <code>TasksListController</code> and transform it in a TableView: in the <code>viewDidLoad</code> method a <code>@tasksTableView</code> instance variable is created with <code>UITableView.alloc.initWithFrame</code>.
+To put this code in good use, we'll add some lines to the `TasksListController` and transform it in a TableView: in the `viewDidLoad` method a `@tasksTableView` instance variable is created with `UITableView.alloc.initWithFrame`.

-The delegate and datasource is set to the controller itself, so it is necessary to add some method to it to populate and manage the tableview's cells: <code>tableView(tableView, numberOfRowsInSection:section)</code> to return the cell's count and <code>tableView(tableView, cellForRowAtIndexPath:indexPath)</code> to return the cell at the given position.
+The delegate and datasource is set to the controller itself, so it is necessary to add some method to it to populate and manage the tableview's cells: `tableView(tableView, numberOfRowsInSection:section)` to return the cell's count and `tableView(tableView, cellForRowAtIndexPath:indexPath)` to return the cell at the given position.

-Don't forget to add the <code>attr_accessor :tasks</code> at the beginning of the file: it sets up an instance variable to store the tasks as an array.
+Don't forget to add the `attr_accessor :tasks` at the beginning of the file: it sets up an instance variable to store the tasks as an array.

-Finally we add the actual code for the <code>refresh</code> method that is called clicking on the refresh button and at the end of the <code>viewDidLoad</code> method in order to populate the table list with the task retrieved from the API.
+Finally we add the actual code for the `refresh` method that is called clicking on the refresh button and at the end of the `viewDidLoad` method in order to populate the table list with the task retrieved from the API.

 {% highlight ruby %}
 # file app/controllers/TasksController.rb